March 2022: FAQ on reporting changes

 - If the participant entered their email address during the meeting or webinar registration flow, then it will be shown for that specific meeting/webinar.

-- The participant was added to the calendar invitation/event via one of Zoom’s calendar integrations (Outlook or Google Calendar).
+- The participant was added to the calendar invitation/event through one of Zoom’s calendar integrations (Outlook or Google Calendar) and joined while being signed-in to the Zoom account matching that email address.

 - The participant was authenticated by a profile configured for external authentication using Single Sign On.